-This means that these practices are applicable to most projects most of the time, and there is a consensus about “… value and usefulness.”
+This means that these practices apply to most projects most of the time, and there is a consensus about “… value and usefulness.”

 This means that if required, projects will deviate.
 We stick to what works, and when necessary, we apply what business requires and prefers.
-We are given authority where necessary.
+We are given authority where required.

 Good practice also infers that we are not done.
-There are others who will follow who will do things better.
+Others will follow who will do things better.
 But we know this works today and we will continue until a better solution is provided.
 We remain steadfast and open-minded.

 The PMBOK® Guide – Sixth Edition Approach to Good Practice

-The new edition of the PMBOK® Guide is a transition in the way good practice is framed.
-The definition is the same in both editions; however, the sixth edition has re-structured the content to represent the actions that represent the intention of good practice.
+The new edition of the PMBOK® Guide is a transition in the way the good practice is framed.
+The definition is the same in both editions; however, the sixth edition has restructured the content to represent the actions that represent the intention of good practice.
 Each knowledge area now includes:

 The PMBOK® Guide is not the end story.
 It is aligned with what we know works well; however, we all are responsible for adapting it to our scenario and extracting success and guiding its development moving forward.